 Traveling to your study abroad destination and back

-- Arrive at the study abroad destination well in advance before the start of the semester.
+- Arrive at the study abroad destination approximately a week before the start of the semester.
 It will make it easier to settle in and find long-term accommodation.
 It will also help you get the most out of your orientation and the first days of classes because you’ve had time to recover from jet lag.

-- Some AE students travel to Asia weeks before the start of the study program to go backpacking and don’t have time to apply for visas at home.
-Remember that you can in some cases apply for a visa from another country’s Indonesian/Thai/Malay/Chinese/Korean embassy – but keep in mind that you should apply for the student visa in your home country!
+- Some students travel to Asia weeks before the start of the study program to go backpacking and don’t have time to apply for visas at home.
+You can in some cases apply for a visa from another country’s Indonesian/Thai/Japanese embassy – but keep in mind that it is not always possible to apply for a student visa from anywhere else except your home country.
+It is recommended to travel after the semester rather than before the start of semester.

 - If you want to travel after the semester and don’t know your returning date, ask your travel agency what their policies and fees are for changing a return date on an airline ticket, or buying a ticket with an open return date.
 Shop around to find the best deals.

-- You can book your flights after you’ve gotten the initial acceptance letter from AE – so within a week from applying!
+- You can book your flights after you’ve gotten the initial acceptance letter from Asia Exchange.
+Note, however, that if the semester dates on our website are still tentative, they may change.

 STA Study Travel Service